Diogo I Nkumbi a Mpudi

-Nkumbi-a-Mpudi Diogo I was manikongo in 1545–1561.
-King Diogo was the grandson of king Afonso I of Kongo and won the throne after overthrowing his uncle Pedro Nkanga a Mvemba and forcing him to take refuge in a church in São Salvador.
+Nkumbi-a-Mpudi Diogo I (1503 – 4 November 1561) was manikongo in 1545–1561.
+King Diogo was the grandson of king Afonso I of Kongo and won the throne after overthrowing his uncle Pedro Nkanga a Mvemba, forcing him to take refuge in a church in São Salvador, and after the short reign of his cousin Francisco.

 Diogo's early struggles are documented in a legal inquest he conducted in 1550 into a plot against him launched by the former king.
 In 1555, the king cut all ties with the Portuguese whom he saw as meddlesome and a threat to the kingdom and expelled all 70 Portuguese inhabitants from the kingdom.

 One of the primary sources we have which sheds light on Diogo's reign is a document from 1550, an inquest that he ordered into a plot by his predecessor, Dom Pedro Nkanga a Mvemba to regain his throne.
 The alleged plot was orchestrated from the church in which Dom Pedro sought sanctuary and involved, aside from the unseated king, a number of Kongolese lords who remained loyal to the former regent.
 The inquest ordered by Diogo was conducted by his magistrate and purveyor Jorge Afonso, and includes testimony from Kongolese lords who were both loyal to Diogo and conspirators in the plot, as well as lords who remained neutral and attempted to play both sides.

 Along with Diogo becoming the king, many of his followers and chairmen were still men who stood by Dom Pedro.
-Diogo knew this, and he also knew that if he threw out all of them at once that he would lose a lot of support and make many enemies.
+Diogo knew this, and he also knew that if he expelled them all at once that he would lose much support and make many enemies.
 What he had to do was slowly take out the people who stood by Dom Pedro and replace them with his people, he tried to do it slow enough to keep support, and fast enough so he could get rid of them.

 King Diogo was anxious to extend the Roman Catholic faith in Kongo, work already started by Afonso I during his reign and due to Portuguese influence.
 Though Afonso had created a model for the Roman Catholic Church in Kongo, Diogo hoped to extend it throughout the rural areas and also into neighboring countries.
 After his death in 1561, he was succeeded by his illegitimate son Afonso II.